Warrior Infantry Fighting Vehicle

 Further development and qualification of the 40mm CTA weapon were agreed by France and the UK in February.
 In March 2010, it was announced that General Dynamics had been selected for FRES SV Recce Block 1, or more specifically, selected as the preferred bidder.
 In late March 2010, the MoD Investment Approvals Board recommended a year-long delay to WCSP.
 Lockheed Martin was awarded the Warrior Capability Sustainment Programme (WCSP) contract in October 2010.

 WCSP was designed to extend the service life of Warrior to beyond 2040 by which time it would have been in service over 50 years.
 The upgrade includes a new turret and 40mm CTA weapon, Warrior Enhanced Electronic Architecture and Warrior Modular Protection System.
 The demonstration phase, at a cost of £200m, would upgrade eight section vehicles and three other variants ready for trials between 2013 and 2014.
 A production phase would follow that would upgrade 380 infantry fighting vehicles and other variants.

 Each Multi Role Brigade was to have 1 Battalion equipped with Warrior.

 Demonstration was expected to cost £200 million and manufacture £642 million.
 WCSP was designed to extend the service life of Warrior to beyond 2040.
-At this point, Lockheed Martin were still insisting an upgraded Warrior turret would be used for the WCSP vehicles.
+At this point, Lockheed Martin was still insisting an upgraded Warrior turret would be used for the WCSP vehicles.

 In 2011, BAE was deselected from the Warrior Capability Sustainment Programme (WCSP) in February which left Lockheed Martin as the only horse in a one-horse race, despite this they had not yet been awarded preferred bidder status.
 BAE also displayed a Warrior Multi-Role Platform that it claimed could make use of the approximately 300 Warrior hulls not earmarked for upgrading as part of WCSP.